billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

   received; power is usually expressed in watts (joules per second) ({{?RFC7326}}).

 Energy Management System (EnMS):
-: An Energy Management System is a combination of hardware and software used to administer a network, with the primary purpose of Energy Management.
+: A combination of hardware and software used to administer a network, with the primary purpose of Energy Management.